• Vital Shift

 Hearing loss is one battle.
 Hearing loss while trapped in a body that's forgotten how to climb stairs is a war on multiple fronts.

-We're fighting for the right to face time's challenges standing up.
+We're fighting for the right to face time's challenges standing up and building a fortress of capability around our vulnerabilities.

 I'm not chasing immortality.
 I'm chasing tomorrow's sunrise with today's strength.
-I'm fighting for the right to keep playing the game, not watching from the bench as my body forgets the rules.
+I'm fighting for the right to keep playing the game; not watching from the bench as my body forgets the rules.

 We're claiming the right to define life on our terms, gripping the pen that writes our story before time becomes our unwanted ghostwriter.